JordanMartinez/learn-halogen/src/01-Static-HTML/05-Adding-CSS.md

 ### CSS' single and multi key-pair syntax

-When we have one key-value pair, we ues this syntax, `CSS.style $ key value`.
+When we have one key-value pair, we use this syntax, `CSS.style $ key value`.
 When we wish to have multiple key-value pairs, we must use the monadic "do notation" syntax:
 ```purescript
 import Halogen.CSS as CSS